mariodmpereira/freecodecamp-back-end-development-and-apis/README.md

 # freeCodeCamp - Back End Development and APIs

-This is my path on this [this NodeJS certification](https://www.freecodecamp.org/learn/back-end-development-and-apis/).
+This is my path on [this NodeJS certification](https://www.freecodecamp.org/learn/back-end-development-and-apis/).

 Please be aware that there is nothing here other than **spoilers**.
 After all, this is my solution to all the exercises on this certification.